CSYE-6225-Shivani/webapp/webapp.md

 - This AMI is private and once created in dev, it gets shared with the demo/prod account
 - You can use this AMI to create EC2 instances with specifications mentioned above
+- If this repository is used in conjunction with the other two repositories, then you do not have to manually use the AMI on each EC2 instance

 ### UNDERSTANDING EXISTENCE OF EACH FILE